 The app displays a Minimum Classification Error Plot as it runs the optimization process.
 At each iteration, the app tries a different combination of hyperparameter values and updates the plot with the minimum validation classification error observed up to that iteration, indicated in dark blue.
 When the app completes the optimization process, it selects the set of optimized hyperparameters, indicated by a red square.
 For more information, see Minimum Classification Error Plot.

-The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Optimized Hyperparameters section of the Current Model Summary pane.
+The app lists the optimized hyperparameters in both the Optimization Results section to the right of the plot and the Optimizable SVM Model Hyperparameters section of the model Summary tab.

 In general, the optimization results are not reproducible.